Study Abroad Program Overview

 You may extend your EAP participation from the spring to the year at the same university.

-Housing is not included in the program and is not arranged or provided by UCEAP.
 Students choose the type of housing option that best suits their needs and preferences.
-Residence in university dormitories or university-owned apartments is recommended at most universities, although many students seek private off-campus rentals.
+Residence in university dormitories or university-owned apartments is available at most universities, although many students seek private off-campus rentals.

 Student Unions and Clubs